How to have a relaxing Christmas with your dog

 Keep your decorations safe

 Bouncy dogs and expensive glass baubles just do not mix.
 Keep the extra special decorations well out of your pup’s way, especially if they’ve got an especially waggly tail or fancy a nibble of tinsel here and there.

 Supervise with visiting children

 If you’re spending Christmas with children that your dog is unfamiliar with, you need to manage their interactions carefully.
 First, talk to the children about the safest way to interact with the dog.
 Make sure they know that they should leave the dog alone when it is asleep or in its safe space, and what appropriate play looks like.

 You always need an adult to supervise interactions between the children and the dog, and be prepared to remove the dog from the situation if they show any signs that they are uncomfortable.
 It’ll help avoid any upset and keep your dog calm.

 Supervise with visiting dogs

 Not all dogs get along, so it’s wise to have a plan in place if your pup will be meeting other dogs this season.
 Introduce the dogs on neutral ground first, like a pleasant walk somewhere, to see how the dogs get along.
-Once things are going well, you can move on to the garden – make sure any high value toys or food is removed to avoid any conflict.
+Once things are going well, you can move on to the garden – make sure any high value toys or food are removed to avoid any conflict.
 Finally, you can move the dogs inside, again removing any high value toys or food.
-And finally, don’t be afraid to move your dog to their safe space for a while if they need to calm down.
+And don’t be afraid to move your dog to their safe space for a while if they need to calm down.

 This Christmas make sure your pup gets a present that’ll keep on giving with a PitPat dog activity monitor.
 You’ll be able to track their activity and see just how much they’re up to, and they’ll get just the right amount of walkies to keep them healthy and happy.
 Get yours delivered in time for Christmas when you order before 2pm on the 21st December!